gtojty/OPtoS/readme.md

    * weights.txt.gz: zipped connection weights of the trained network;

-   * weights\_stos.txt.gz: zipped connection weights of the trained network after StoS training; These connection weights will be loaded before OtoS training.
+   * weights\_stos.txt.gz: zipped connection weights of the trained network after StoS training; These connection weights will be loaded before OPtoS training.
 This file is created when StoS training is included (by setting STOS to 1 during running or setting _stos to 1 in para.txt);

    * output.txt: network training errors and training and testing accuracies at each sampling point of the OtoS training;

    * output\_stos.txt: network training errors and training accuracies at each sampling point of the StoS training.
 This file is created when StoS training is included (by setting RUNMODE to 1 during running or setting _runmode to 1 in para.txt);

-   * itemacu\_tr.txt: item-based OtoS accuracy based on the training data (training\_examples.txt) at each sampling point;
+   * itemacu\_tr.txt: item-based OPtoS accuracy based on the training data (training\_examples.txt) at each sampling point;

-   * itemacu\_te.txt: item-based OtoS accuracy based on the testing data (so far same as the training data) at each sampling point;
+   * itemacu\_te.txt: item-based OPtoS accuracy based on the testing data (so far same as the training data) at each sampling point;

    * itemacu\_tr\_stos.txt: item-based StoS accuracy based on the training data